devmedeiros/devmedeiros.github.io/content/archives.pt.md

 ---
-title: "Aequivos" # in any language you want
+title: "Arquivos" # in any language you want
 layout: "archives" # is necessary
 # url: "/archive"
 # description: "Description for Search"